easybuilders/easybuild-docs/docs/what-is-simplebuild.md

 * automagic **dependency resolution**
 * **retain logs** for traceability of the build processes

-Some key features of EasyBuild:
+Some key features of SimpleBuild:

 * build & install (scientific) software **fully autonomously**